Jupiter-Coding/PyNet/README.md

 Your availabe bots/slave PC's will act as a group for your attack commands, launching scripts to overflow the addressed IP.

-The number of bots you've collected & are online for attacks is shown in the window title.
+The number of bots that are connected for attacks is shown in the terminal title.

 # Info ♣
 Coming Soon.